 - Are some of my Workscopes essential; or should I omit them?

-- I’ve followed all your strategies and my CV is more than 3 pages – what should I do?
+- I’ve followed all your strategies and my resume is more than 3 pages – what should I do?

-Key Pointers Recruiters Look For In Audit CVs
+Key Pointers Recruiters Look For In Auditor Resumes

 - Knowledge of Latest Financial Reporting Standards: Finance and Accounting is an ever-changing field.
 Regulatory standards are always changing, and Audit professionals who take the time to learn the most updated standards will always be in demand.
 Audit Professionals who have experience coordinating internal transitions to new frameworks and standards have a competitive edge.